dhxsy1994/riscv-mini-dfc/README.md

     > test

-## Running Your Own Program on `riscv-mini`
+## Running Data Flow Program on `riscv-mini-dfc`

-At this point, you may want to implement and exeucte your custom application on `riscv-mini`.
+At this point, you may want to implement and exeucte your custom application on `riscv-mini-dfc`.
 In this case, you need to install RISC-V tools for priv 1.7.
 This repo provides a script to install the correct version of tools.
 Run the script as follows:

     $ export RISCV=<path to riscv tools for priv 1.7>
     $ ./build-riscv-tools

-It takes a while to install the toolchain, so please be patient.
+It takes a while to install the toolchain, so please be patient, and you should install verilator with 3.886 version, otherwise may encounter errors.

-This repo also provides a template for your own program in `custom-bmark`.
-Add your c or assembly code and edit `Makefile`.
-Next, to compile you program, run `make` in `custom-bmark` to generate the binary, dump, and the hex files.
+This DataFlow program in `custom-bmark`.
+To compile program, run `make` in `custom-bmark` to generate the binary, dump, and the hex files.
 Finally, run the following command in the base directory:

     $ make run-custom-bmark